a-samir97/E-commerce-django-API/Features.md

 - User Login
 - User Signup
-- User Create a product ( CRUO operations for products)
+- User Create a product ( CRUD operations for products)
 - User can comment for a product ( CRUD operations for comments)
 - User can add product to favorite product list
 - User can change password